Âé¶¹ÊÓÆµ

 Research

 I am a researcher for , the national collaborative programme of work undertaking the surveillance and investigation of stillbirths, neonatal deaths, and maternal deaths in the UK.
-As statistician for MBRRACE-UK, I format and analyse data for the UK's national perinatal mortality surveillance report and online data viewer.
+As statistician for MBRRACE-UK, I format, program, and analyse data for the UK's national perinatal mortality surveillance report and online data viewer.

 I am a member of the Europeristat collaboration (), which aims to collate and publish reliable data on perinatal mortality across Europe.
 I am also part of the Vulnerable Newborns Collaboration, a multi-country partnership in order to apply standard definitions and undertake analyses for vulnerable newborn phenotypes led by colleagues at London School of Hygiene and Tropical Medicine ()